 Content Guidelines: Shirtless in some scenes.
 Regular swearword usage, some harsh use.
 If we had to give it an age certificate: 15.
 Learn more about our Content Guidelines.

-Angel and Joe took on the Splat!
-Storm.
-We had to get them both in facing the storm for our season 16 finale.
+Adam and Jon take on a special double Splat!
+Storm for Red Nose Day 2019.
 The Splat!
 Storm is a relentless deluge of gunge from all directions.
 Gunge blasters, foam cannons, bucket throws and tank drops.
 There is nothing quite like the Splat!
 Storm.
 Running time: 7 mins 11 secs.
 Presented in HD.

 In this special Gunge Tank Vote we asked which Splat!
 Star do you want to see get “The Splat!
 Special” gunging.
 A horrible mix of gunge.
 You voted for Jon to get the special gunge, download and watch the results unfold and see Adam and Jon’s reactions.